freedomofpress/securedrop/docs/install.md

 A google-authenticator code will be generated for the identified SSH_USERS in the CONFIG_OPTIONS file.

-A QR code will be generated follow the instructions for adding to your mobile google-authenticator app
+Follow the instructions for adding your secret key to your google-authenticator app

-At the end of a successfull `Source Server` installation the script will output the Source Interface onion url, the Journalist's interfaces stealth onion url and auth codes.
+At the end of a successfull `App Server` installation the script will output the `Source Interface`'s onion URL, the `Document Interface` onion URL and auth codes, the `App Server`'s SSH onion address and auth code.

-    The source server's Tor URL is:
+    The Source Interface's onion URL is:
     bh33efgmt5ai32te.onion
-    The journalist interface's Tor URL and auth value are: b6ferdazsj2v6agu.onion AHgaX9YrO/zanQmSJnILvB # client: journalist1
+    The Document Interface's onion URL and auth value are: b6ferdazsj2v6agu.onion AHgaX9YrO/zanQmSJnILvB # client: journalist1
     kx7bdewk4x4wait2.onion qpTMeWZSTdld7gWrB72RtR # client: journalist2
-    The Source Servers ssh ontion address and auth values are: sz3yuv5hdipt2icy.onion PKZ8sKjp5Z08AGq5BB7BKx # admin1
+    The App Server's ssh onion address and auth values are: sz3yuv5hdipt2icy.onion PKZ8sKjp5Z08AGq5BB7BKx # admin1
     oz4ezuhym2zfugjn.onion xCQf9IrFAXuoo7KfrMURzB # admin2
-    The Source Server's installation is complete.
+    The App Server's installation is complete.
     Please finsish the installation on the Monitor Server

-This lists the Tor hidden service URLs for the Source Interface, the two journalists on the Journalist Interface, and the onion addresses for SSH access.
+This lists the Tor hidden service URLs for the `Source Interface`, the two journalists on the `Document Interface`, and the onion addresses for SSH access.
 It also lists the auth value for each journalist and admin.
-Save those lines because you'll need them when setting up the `Journalist's Tail OS Workstations` and `Admin's Tails OS Workstation`.
+Save those lines because you'll need them when setting up the Journalist's `Tails Workstations` and Admin's `Tails Workstation`.

-In this case, the `Source Server`'s Tor hidden service URL is http://bh33efgmt5ai32te.onion/.
+In this case, the `Source Interface`'s Tor hidden service URL is http://bh33efgmt5ai32te.onion/.
-The Tor hidden service URL for the first journalist is: http://b6ferdazsj2v6agu.onion/
+The `Document Interface`'s Tor hidden service URL for the first journalist is: http://b6ferdazsj2v6agu.onion/
-The Tor hidden service Auth value for the first journalist is: AHgaX9YrO/zanQmSJnILvB
+The `Document Interface`'s Tor hidden service Auth value for the first journalist is: AHgaX9YrO/zanQmSJnILvB
-The Tor hidden service URL for the second journalist is: http://kx7bdewk4x4wait2.onion/
+The `Document Interface`'s Tor hidden service URL for the second journalist is: http://kx7bdewk4x4wait2.onion/
-The Tor hidden service Auth value for the first journalist is: qpTMeWZSTdld7gWrB72RtR
+The `Document Interface`'s Tor hidden service Auth value for the first journalist is: qpTMeWZSTdld7gWrB72RtR
+The `App Server`'s Tor hidden service SSH address for the first admin is: sz3yuv5hdipt2icy.onion The `App Server`'s Tor hidden service SSH Auth value for the first admin is: PKZ8sKjp5Z08AGq5BB7BKx

-Once the `Source Server` installation is successfully completed.
-Go back to the SSH session to the `Monitor Server` and enter `Y` to continue.
+Once the `App Server`'s installation is successfully completed.
+Go back to the SSH session for the `Monitor Server` and enter `Y` to continue.

 A google-authenticator code will be generated for the identified SSH_USERS in the CONFIG_OPTIONS file.

-A QR code will be generated follow the instructions for adding to your mobile google-authenticator app
+Follow the instructions for adding your secret key to your mobile google-authenticator app

 At the end of a successful `Monitor Server` installation the script will output the `Monitor Server` SSH onion address.

 Once you have completed these steps, the SecureDrop web application should be setup.

-## Journalist Workstation Setup
+## Journalist's and Admin's Tails Workstation Setup

 The journalist workstation computer is the laptop that the journalist uses on a daily basis.
 It can be running Windows, Mac OS X, or GNU/Linux.
-In order to connect to the `Document Server` they need to install the Tor Browser Bundle and modify it to authenticate their hidden service.
+In order to connect to the `App Server` they need to install the Tor Browser Bundle and modify it to authenticate their hidden service.
 Each journalist gets their own hidden service URL.

-You will have to do the following steps on each laptop that will be able to connect to the `Document Server`.
-If you want to give a new journalist access to the `Document Server` you will need to do these steps again for that new journalist.
+You will have to do the following steps on each laptop that will be able to connect to the `Document Interface` running on the `App Server`.
+If you want to give a new journalist access to the `Document Interface` you will need to do these steps again for that new journalist.

 * On the `Journalist Workstation`, [download and install the Tor Browser Bundle](https://www.torproject.org/download/download-easy.html.en).
 Extract Tor Browser Bundle to somewhere you will find it, such as your desktop.